Julian Fraser: Early life and education

-He attended High School in the British Virgin Islands before studying for an associate degree, and a five-year Certificate in Architecture from the Institute of Design and Construction.
+He attended high school in the British Virgin Islands before studying for an associate degree, and a five-year Certificate in Architecture from the Institute of Design and Construction.
 He then studied at the New York Institute of Technology, where he received a Bachelor of Science (Magna Cum Laude) and a Bachelor of Architecture (Cum Laude).
 He is a registered Architect in the State of New York, and a member of the American Institute of Architects.
 His personal website claims that he was the project architect for the US$2.2 billion building of the World Financial Center, New York whilst he worked at the firm of Haines Lundberg Whaler.

 Third District

 Julian Fraser was appointed the Virgin Islands Party candidate for the Third District in 1999.
-From 1971 to 1999 the district was represented by Oliver Cills (who is a cousin to Julian Fraser), except for between 1983 and 1986 when it was represented by Earl Fraser (who is brother to Julian Fraser).
-Since 1971 the Third District has been continuously represented by grandchildren of James and Isabella Cills.
+From 1971 to 1999, the district was represented by Oliver Cills (who is a cousin to Julian Fraser), except for between 1983 and 1986 when it was represented by Earl Fraser (who is brother to Julian Fraser).
+Since 1971, the Third District has been continuously represented by grandchildren of James and Isabella Cills.

 Political career

-Upon his election in 1999 Julian Fraser was appointed Minister for Natural Resources and Labour, a position he held until 2002, when he was appointed Deputy Chief Minister and Minister for Communications and Works.
-In 2003 the Virgin Islands Party lost power and he served as a member of the opposition until returning to power in 2007, when he was re-appointed Minister of Communications and Works.
-He held that position until 2011 when the Virgin Islands Party lost power again.
+Upon his election in 1999, Julian Fraser was appointed Minister for Natural Resources and Labour, a position he held until 2002, when he was appointed Deputy Chief Minister and Minister for Communications and Works.
+In 2003, the Virgin Islands Party lost power, and he served as a member of the opposition until returning to power in 2007, when he was re-appointed Minister of Communications and Works.
+He held that position until 2011, when the Virgin Islands Party lost power again.

 He led the Virgin Islands Party into the 2015 general election, where he suffered a landslide defeat to the incumbent National Democratic Party, but retained his position as party leader for another year before being ousted.

-In January 2018 the Virgin Islands Party announced it was "done" with Fraser and would seek another candidate to stand in the 3rd District at the next general election.
+In January 2018, the Virgin Islands Party announced it was "done" with Fraser and would seek another candidate to stand in the 3rd District at the next general election.
 Fraser confirmed he would contest the next election for a new party which he intended to form.
+He won his seat in the 2019 general election and retained it in 2023.

+In October 2024, in a surprise move, he returned to the Cabinet as Deputy Premier and Minister for Environment, Natural Resources, and Climate Change and as Minister for Labour and Immigration, replacing Lorna Smith in coalition with the VIP government.